petamoriken/float16/README.md

 ## support

-Last 2 versions of modern browser (Chrome, Firefox, Safari, Edge, Opera) and Node latest.
+Last 2 versions of modern browser (Chrome, Firefox) and latest version of default browser on Windows 10 or macOS (Edge, Safari) and Node latest.
 This library's `Float16Array` uses `Proxy`, so IE11 is never supported.

 ## install